Amankumar-004/AI-Heart-Disease-Prediction-using-ANN/README.md

-# Heart Disease Prediction using Artificial Neural Network (ANN)
+# AI Heart Disease Prediction using Artificial Neural Network (ANN)

 ## Overview
 This project implements an Artificial Neural Network (ANN) to predict the likelihood of a person having heart disease based on a dataset of health-related attributes.
 Built with Python, Keras, and TensorFlow, the model provides a binary classification output for heart disease presence.